pratikb0501/DataAnalysisProjects/1_SalesInsights/README.md

     `SELECT * FROM transactions where market_code='Mark001';`

-1. Show distrinct product codes that were sold in chennai
+1. Show distinct product codes that were sold in chennai

     `SELECT distinct product_code FROM transactions where market_code='Mark001';`